-If you would like to join in or have ideas for places to visit, please email our ‘Out & About’
+If you would like to join in or have ideas for places to visit, please send us an email.

 See Recent Photos on Flickr

-Check out recent photos: We have a TPS Out and About Flickr page where members share and comment on photos taken on our outings.
-Please let Dominic know via email to email@example.com if you would like to join the Flickr group
+Here’s how to check out some of our recent photos.
+We have a TPS Out and About Flickr page where members share and comment on photos taken on our outings.
+Please send us an email if you would like to join the Flickr group